 Unlike ROSS, Westlaw hasn’t listened to anyone.
 Westlaw’s pricing for small firms is still based on access to limited state collections priced primarily for three year contracts.
 One and two year contracts are available only at higher monthly rates with higher built in yearly increases.
-For example, Westlaw’s “Essentials” plan for a two-lawyer firm includes only New York law for $100 per month for a three year term.
-Prices per month and annual increases grow if you try to select a shorter term agreement.
+For example, Westlaw’s “Essentials” plan for a two-lawyer firm includes only New York state law for $126 per month for a locked-in three year term.
+Prices per month grow if you try to select a shorter term agreement.
 Not a great deal.

-Westlaw is an even worse deal when you try to buy a subscription that contains the same 50 state coverage offered by ROSS.
-To get complete case law on Westlaw you need to select their “Custom” plan.
+Westlaw is an even worse deal when you try to buy a subscription that contains the same 50-state coverage offered by ROSS.
+To get complete case law and statutes and regulations on Westlaw you need to select their “Premium” plan.
 The selection process guides you through some basic questions.
-If you choose only 50 state coverage without specialized treatises and report to Westlaw that your two-lawyer firm specializes in civil litigation, Westlaw will charge you $730 per month.
-The prices goes up to $859 per month for a one-year subscription with a 7% annual increase baked in.
-That subscription actually appears to exclude some features that are included in the “Essentials” plan.
+If you choose 50-state coverage, Westlaw will charge you $549 per month for your first year of your locked-in three-year term, with annual increases for years 2 and 3.
+The price goes up to $646 per month for a one-year subscription.

 The death of Westlaw contracts and pricing is inevitable as pressure from companies like ROSS grows.
 But it isn’t going to happen soon.
 So you can wait for Westlaw to change its business model or think about switching to ROSS today.